prebid/prebid-server-java/extra/modules/WURFL-devicedetection/README.md

 The **WURFL Device Enrichment Module** for Prebid Server enhances the OpenRTB 2.x payload with comprehensive device detection data powered by **ScientiaMobile**’s WURFL device detection framework.
-Thanks to WURFL's device database, the module provides accurate and comprehensive device-related information, enabling bidders to make better-informed targeting and optimization decisions.
+Thanks to WURFL's device knowledge, the module provides accurate and comprehensive device-related information, enabling bidders to make better-informed targeting and optimization decisions.

 ### Key features